Christy Ring Cup: 2009–2017

 The winners of the final (with the exception of Down in 2013, are promoted to the Liam MacCarthy Cup for the following year.

 From 2018

 2018 saw the reintroduction of a group phase format to all tiers of the hurling Championship structure.
 The eight participating teams are divided into two groups of four and will play in a round-robin format.
 Each team will be guaranteed at least three games each.
 The eventual group winners and runners-up will qualify for the knock-out semi-finals of the championship.

 2020 and the coronavirus pandemic

-The Coronavirus pandemic in 2020 significantly affected the GAA season, with the Chisty Ring Cup reverting for one season only to the partial double elimination format that existed until 2017.
+The Coronavirus pandemic in 2020 significantly affected the GAA season, with the Christy Ring Cup reverting for one season only to the partial double elimination format that existed until 2017.

+Format

+Development

+In 2017, the majority delegates voted to restructure the championship once again.
+The new format led to the introduction of the round robin within the championship and the creation of the Joe McDonagh Cup, making the Christy Ring Cup the third tier in the championship.

+Group stage

+Group stage: There are six teams in the Cup.
+During the course of a season (from May to June) each team plays the others once (a single round-robin system) for a total of five games.
+Teams receive two points for a win and one point for a draw.
+No points are awarded for a loss.
+Teams are ranked by total points.
+The top two teams in the group contest the Christy Ring Cup final.
+The third, fourth and fifth-placed teams are eliminated from the championship and the 6th-placed team is relegated to the Nicky Rackard Cup.

+Tie-breakers

+In the event of teams finishing on equal points, the tie shall be decided by the following means (in the order specified):